bluek8s/kubedirector/deploy/example_catalog/docs/dfcompute610-readme.md

 ## Overview
-The app is built with Datafabric 6.1 MEP 6.3 components.
+The app is built with Datafabric Compute 6.1 MEP 6.3 components.

-## What is Datafabric?
+## What is Datafabric Compute?
-Datafabric is a complete enterprise-grade distribution for Apache Hadoop.
-The Datafabric Converged Data Platform has been engineered to improve Hadoop’s reliability, performance, and ease of use.
+Datafabric Compute is a complete enterprise-grade distribution for Apache Hadoop.
+The Datafabric Compute Converged Data Platform has been engineered to improve Hadoop’s reliability, performance, and ease of use.
-The Datafabric distribution provides a full Hadoop stack that includes the Datafabric File System (MapR-FS), the Datafabric-DB (MapR-DB) NoSQL database management system, Datafabric Streams, the Datafabric Control System (MCS) user interface, and a full family of Hadoop ecosystem projects.
-You can use Datafabric with Apache Hadoop, HDFS, and MapReduce APIs.
+The Datafabric Compute distribution provides a full Hadoop stack that includes the Datafabric File System (MapR-FS), the Datafabric-DB (MapR-DB) NoSQL database management system, Datafabric Compute Streams, the Datafabric Compute Control System (MCS) user interface, and a full family of Hadoop ecosystem projects.
+You can use Datafabric Compute with Apache Hadoop, HDFS, and MapReduce APIs.

 # Details: